CWG BEAN TO BAR COMPASS

 An overview of how we perceive flavour.
 A Chocolate is consumed and taste buds in the mouth receive information.
 B After swallowing, exhaled air pushes the aroma molecules into the nasopharynx.
 C Olfactory receptor nerves (ORN) are stimulated by the aroma molecules and send this information to the Olfactory Bulb (OB).
 D The information gathered within the OB is transferred to the Olfactory Cortex (OC).
 E It is combined with information from all our other senses and processed in our brain which includes the areas of memory and emotion.
 F All this combined forms our retronasal flavour image.

 A. Consume Chocolate

-The air that passes through here carries the aroma molecules to our olfactory receptor nerves which extend into the epithelium.
-They sit at the roof of your nasopharynx.
-These olfactory receptor nerves (ORN) grow directly from the brain and into the nasopharynx.
-They are the only part of our brain that extend outside the cranium.
+The air that passes through here carries the aroma molecules to our olfactory receptor nerves which extend into the epithelium (the area inside the grey rectangle).
+These nerves sit at the roof of your nasopharynx, and grow directly from your brain and travel into the nasopharynx via little holes in your skull that allows them to pass.
+These olfactory nerves are the only part of our brain that extends outside the cranium.

 C. Olfactory Bulb

+The image here depicts the same olfactory bulbs three times, but little circles within it are the glomeruli.
 Specific aroma molecules activate specific neurons.
 These neurons meet in the Olfactory Bulb (OB), and match up with other like neurons with the same receptors into the glomeruli.
 Depending on which neurons become excited, their corresponding glomeruli create a pattern in the olfactory bulb.
 It is this pattern which represents what the aromas are.